emanguy/Pathfinder-Rules/Detailed Actions/Strike.md

 * **-10 to hit** on the third attack

 **Success:** You deal damage according to the weapon or unarmed attack, including modifiers/bonuses/penalties you have to damage
-**Critical success:** Same as success, but the damage dealt is doubled
+**Critical success:** Same as success, but the damage dealt is doubled (damage from effects that only trigger on crits are not doubled, but the roll and modifiers are)